Plague

 - Inglesby TV, Dennis DT, et al. Plague as a Biological Weapon: Medical and Public Health Management.
 Journal of the American Medical Association (JAMA).
 May 3, 2000;283(17):2281-90.
 Considers the prospect of an aerosol release of Y. pestis bacteria, and provides information on epidemiology, infection signs and symptoms, diagnosis and monitoring, vaccination, medical treatment, infection control, environmental decontamination, and more.

-- Medical Management of Biological Casualties Handbook, Ninth Edition.
+- USAMRIID's Medical Management of Biological Casualties Handbook, Ninth Edition.
 U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID).
 Contains specific information on a number of potential bioterrorist agents.

 What precautions are necessary when handling the bodies of patients who have died from plague?

+It is unknown how long plague can survive in body fluids of a deceased person, but animals who died of plague have passed the infection 35 hours after death.
 Similar infection control precautions, as listed previously for live individuals, should be implemented for the post-mortem care of plague patients.
 These precautions apply to all workers performing post-mortem procedures on plague patients, including healthcare workers, morticians, forensic personnel, or others.

 How should workers decontaminate themselves if they think they have been exposed to plague bacteria?

 The risk of re-aerosolization of plague bacteria from contaminated persons is considered low.
 In situations where there may have been gross exposure to plague, personal decontamination can be performed by removing contaminated clothing and washing exposed skin with soap and water.
-Additional decontamination procedures can be found in the following document:

 Laboratory Workers